Create and share a quarantine short with The Sequestered community!

 Looking for earlier editions of the festival?

-We are a free, non-competitive weekly film festival open to anyone with time on their hands and an itch to create something during the Covid-19 pandemic.
+We are a free, non-competitive biweekly film festival open to anyone with time on their hands and an itch to create something during the Covid-19 pandemic.

 All films must be created in a week, shot on a phone, 1 - 5 minutes long, and use the prompt all without leaving the filmmaker's shelter-in-place location.